MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugadvanced3-getsourcefileinformation.md

 Specifies the size in bytes of the information returned to the <i>Buffer</i> buffer.
 This parameter can be <b>NULL</b> if the data is not required.

+##### - Which.DEBUG_SRCFILE_SYMBOL_TOKEN

+Returns a token representing the specified source file on a source server.
+This token can be passed to <a href="https://msdn.microsoft.com/library/windows/hardware/ff545430">FindSourceFileAndToken</a> to retrieve information about the file.
+The token is returned to the <i>Buffer</i> buffer as an array of bytes.
+The size of this token is a reflection of the size of the SrcSrv token.

+##### - Which.DEBUG_SRCFILE_SYMBOL_TOKEN_SOURCE_COMMAND_WIDE

+Queries a source server for the command to extract the source file from source control.
+This includes the name of the executable file and its command-line parameters.
+The command is returned to the <i>Buffer</i> buffer as a Unicode string.

 ## -returns

 This method may also return error values.
 See <a href="https://msdn.microsoft.com/713f3ee2-2f5b-415e-9908-90f5ae428b43">Return Values</a> for more details.

 <table>
 <tr>
 <th>Return code</th>